 Do I have to make an appointment to work with a tutor?

 Appointments aren’t required but will guarantee that you will meet with a consultant on a specific day and time.
-If you do not make an appointment in advance, a certain number of drop-in (same day appointment) slots are available daily and are given away beginning at 8:30 am each morning.
+If you do not make an appointment in advance, a certain number of same day appointments are available daily and are given away beginning at 8:30 am each morning.

-Students are limited to one consultation appointment and one drop-in slot per week in our Heavilon Hall location.
+Writers are limited to 2 sessions per week (not on the same day) in our Heavilon Hall location.
 Consultations in satellite locations are offered on a first-come, first-served basis.
-Students can also schedule weekly appointments with a specific tutor throughout an entire semester.
+Writers can also schedule weekly appointments with a specific tutor throughout an entire semester.

 How can I make the most of my consultation?